kultie/AbyssRaider-BuildsDemo/README.md

 ## This is my repo for inprogress personal project AbyssRaider

 # Target:
-- Storyline about adventurer in world full of dungeons called [Abyss]
+- Storyline about adventurer in a world full of dungeons called [Abyss]
 - Standard RPG content with tile map
 - Custom linear battle system